Demopolis, Alabama: Colonization

 Organizing first in Philadelphia, French expatriates petitioned the U.S. Congress to sell them property for land to colonize.
 Congress granted approval by an act on March 3, 1817, that allowed them to buy four townships in the Alabama Territory at $2 per acre, with the provision that they cultivate grape vines and olive trees.
-Following advice obtained from experienced pioneers, they determined that Alabama would provide a good climate for cultivating these crops.
+Following advice obtained from experienced pioneers and geographers, they estimated that Alabama would provide a good climate for cultivating these crops, which proved not to be the case.
 By July 14, 1817, a small party of pioneers had settled at White Bluff on the Tombigbee River, at the present site of Demopolis, founding the Vine and Olive Colony.

 Among the wealthiest and most prominent of the group was Count Lefebvre Desnouettes, who had been a cavalry officer under Napoleon, with the rank of lieutenant-general.
 He had ridden in Napoleon's carriage during his failed invasion of Russia.
 Other prominent figures among the immigrants included Lieutenant-General Baron Henri-Dominique Lallemand, Count Bertrand Clauzel, Joseph Lakanal, Simon Chaudron, Pasqual Luciani, Colonel Jean-Jerome Cluis, Jean-Marie Chapron, Colonel Nicholas Raoul, and Frederic Ravesies.
 Most of these expatriates had little interest in pioneer life and sold their shares in the colony, remaining in Philadelphia.
 By 1818, the colony consisted of only 69 settlers.

 The party encountered a variety of adversities.
 Following a survey in August 1818, they learned that their new properties did not fall under the territories encompassed by the congressional approval, and the Vine and Olive Colony was soon forced to move.
 Their actual land grants began less than a mile to the east of their newly cleared land.
 After abandoning the settlement of Demopolis, they soon established two other towns, Aigleville and Arcola.